 Worldwide it is estimated that 66% of all antibiotics are used in farm animals, not people.
 Much of this use is routine, and enables farm animals, most often pigs and poultry but sometimes also cattle, to be kept in poor conditions where disease spreads easily.
 Leading authorities such as the European Medicines Agency and the WHO say that the overuse of antibiotics in farming contributes to higher levels of antibiotic resistance in some human infections.

-There has been some progress in Europe in recent years.
-Between 2011-2018 sales of antibiotics for livestock fell by a third.
-In 2022 the EU is bringing in new regulations to end the routine use of antibiotics.
+There has been some significant progress in Europe in recent years.
+Between 2011-2022 sales of antibiotics for livestock fell by 53%.
+In 2022 the EU brought in new regulations to end the routine use of antibiotics.

 Animals do not need routine antibiotics to stay healthy.
 Organic and higher welfare systems use antibiotics sparingly, and only when animals need it.
 Livestock should - and can - be kept healthy through good husbandry and welfare, rather than through ‘bought-in’ immunity.